-Level B Level F Students graduating from an accredited programme will: Students graduating from an accredited programme will, building on the Level B learning outcomes: 'S understand the most widely used unit operations of separation and mixing; particle technology; equipment sizing and performance; biological systems; be able to apply their knowledge of chemical engineering principles to complex and/or novel unit operations, process equipment, s understand and be able to use basic chemical principles to model the characteristics and performance of a range of typical mixing, separation and similar processing and substances with complex behaviour; be able to apply their knowledge of these principles to complex problems with conflicting steps for fluids, particulates and multiphase systems; requirements. understand the principles on which processing equipment operates to determine equipment size and performance of common items such as reactors, exchangers and columns; understand and be able to quantify the effect of processing steps on the state of the material being processed, and its transformation to the end product in terms of its composition, morphology and functionality.
+Level B Level F Students graduating from an accredited programme will: Students graduating from an accredited programme will, building on the Level B learning outcomes: ts understand the most widely used unit operations of separation and mixing; particle technology; equipment sizing and performance; biological systems; understand and be able to use basic chemical principles to model the characteristics and performance of a range of typical mixing, separation and similar processing steps for fluids, particulates and be able to apply their knowledge of chemical engineering principles to complex and/or novel unit operations, process equipment, and substances with complex behaviour; be able to apply their knowledge of these principles to complex problems with conflicting requirements. multiphase systems; understand the principles on which processing equipment operates to determine equipment size and performance of common items such as reactors, exchangers and columns: understand and be able to quantify the effect of processing steps on the state of the material being processed, and its transformation to the end product in terms of its composition, morphology and functionality.